Giovanni Miani: Europe and Egypt (1860–1872)

-Miani returned to Cairo on 24 August 1860, and was laid up for a month while a sore on his foot healed.
+Miani returned to Cairo on 24 August 1860 and was laid up for a month while a sore on his foot healed.
 He published an account of his journey which was sent to all the European geographical societies, and sent an extract with a sketch map to the Egyptian Foreign Minister, who responded by guaranteeing aid for further exploration in the form of scientific instruments, money and transport.

-On 2 December 1860 Miani left Cairo on a steamer bound for Esna, accompanied by an astronomer, an artist and an escort of 150 soldiers.
+On 2 December 1860, Miani left Cairo on a steamer bound for Esna, accompanied by an astronomer, an artist and an escort of 150 soldiers.
 They reached Aswan on 25 December 1860, and travelling partly by water, partly by land around the cataracts, reached Omdurman, where his expedition fell apart.
 He returned to Cairo, and on 6 October 1861 sailed for Europe.

 Miani spent several years in Europe participating in geographical debates.
 He exhibited his collection in the Palazzo Pretorio in Florence, and in January 1862 published a short report of his travels in Turin.
 He went on to Paris and London, then to Venice in August 1862, where he received some compensation for his collection.

-On 27 October 1862 Miani proposed to the Venice Chamber of Commerce to set up a deposit of beads and pearls in Khartoum to be traded for local goods, particularly ivory.
+On 27 October 1862, Miani proposed to the Venice Chamber of Commerce to set up a deposit of beads and pearls in Khartoum to be traded for local goods, particularly ivory.
 In 1863 Miani was welcomed in Vienna by the Austrian Geographic Society and presented to Franz Joseph I of Austria, who offered to finance a new expedition.
 However, news that Speke and Grant had discovered the sources of the Nile disrupted these plans.

 Miani was given 1,000 florins by Franz Joseph to return to Cairo, where he published a map in January 1864 that attempted to prove (incorrectly) that the river flowing from Lake Victoria was not the Nile but a tributary of the Baḥr el-Ghazāl, and the real sources of the river were further east, near the Patico mountains.

-He continued to promote his theories in writings and lectures.
+He continued to promote his theories in his writings and lectures.

 In 1865 Victor Emmanuel made him a knight of the Order of Saints Maurice and Lazarus and promised to help a new expedition.

 Miani returned to Cairo, where he was given approval and a steamboat but no other help.
 He went to Constantinople, where he was given help in publishing a memoir to Roderick Murchison, president of the Royal Geographical Society of London.
 He was 59 when the Khedive Isma'il Pasha named him director of the Zoological Garden of Khartoum.
 The position paid 10 soldi a month.
 He tried to arrange further income by conducting research for some European museums on a commission basis, working for traders, and undertaking economic investigations for the cities of Trieste and Venice.